Summer 2025 Internships

 To Apply:

-Please send a resume and a cover letter to carrie@growingtogive.farm no later than April 15, 2024 that highlights the following:
+Please send a resume and a cover letter to martha@growingtogive.farm no later than April 15, 2025 that highlights the following:

 - Your major (or projected major) and relevant coursework

-- Prior work and/or extracurricular experiences that would
+- Prior work and/or extracurricular experiences

 - Why you feel you would be a good fit for our program

-- Personal areas of interest and that align with the internship experience and several possible projects you would like to undertake
+- Personal areas of interest that align with the internship experience and several possible projects you would like to undertake

 - What you would hope to gain from this internship experience